 My first surfboard help will cut through all the irrelevant information & give you the tools to select the right surfboard for your individual needs.

-If your going to surf, follow these steps & give yourself the best chance.
+If you're going to start surfing follow these steps & give yourself the best chance.

 Spend a little bit of time reading through the information as it will save you money & more importantly help you enjoy the surf.
 Click on the links as you go for more information on each section.

 Please remember foam is your friend, if unsure always go with the large size surfboard with more volume!

 This Ideal Volume table will assist you with your starting volume.